The best way to learn a language online: A step-by-step guide

 Learning a second language doesn’t have to be so stressful.
 In fact, it shouldn’t be stressful at all.
 Contrary to what your Latin teacher told you in secondary school, the point of a language isn’t rote memorization and parroting definitions on command--the point of a language is dynamic communication.
 Language mediates the exchange of brilliant ideas.
 It facilitates exciting interactions.
 It introduces you to new forms of art and philosophy.
 It charms that attractive Swiss barista you’ve been crushing on for a month.

-Some people excel in classrooms.
+Some language learners excel in classrooms.
 And there’s nothing wrong with that!
 But classrooms aren’t the only way to learn--and for most of us, it’s not the best way.

 You can learn a language efficiently online, and have a lot of fun doing it.
-But where do you start?
+Find out how with our step-by-step guide to the best way to learn a language online.
+So, where do you start?

 And where do you end?